RikaIljina/PortfolioProject3/README.md

 <img src="assets/readme/screen_mission_menu.png" width="600" alt="Screenshot of the terminal with the mission menu choices">

 9. After assembling the crew, the player is presented with informative text and finally with the mission results for the entire mission as well as the individual cadet logs.
+Exactly which texts the player gets to read depends on a number of factors:
+    - Whether a cadet succeeded in their specific role
+    - How many cadets succeeded in their roles overall
+    - How difficult each test was for each cadet (three difficulty values _low_, _mid_, and _high_)

+    This way, there are a total of 6 mission logs and 30 cadet logs to combine depending on the mission results.

 <img src="assets/readme/screen_mission_logs.png" width="600" alt="Screenshot of the terminal with the final mission logs">